 Please note that since the Gamepad API is in very early stages, the standard gamepad button layout may differ from browser to browser.
 The image shown above describes the default button mappings as on Chrome.

 As of now the Gamepad specification is a work in progress and was published by the Web Applications Working Group as a working draft.
 The specification is intended to become a W3C recommendation.

 The API itself is supported by all modern browsers.

 I would like to point out again that the Gamepad API is in very early stages so it may undergo major changes in terms of implementation and usage.
 But that shouldn't stop you from experimenting with it.
 So go ahead give it a try, add gamepad support to your existing games or maybe develop some new ones!

-In the next blog post of the series, I would be covering the Accelerometer API.
+In the next blog post of the series, I would be covering the Device Orientation API.
 So keep an eye out on this space for more info.